CadeBrown/cadebrown.github.io/_posts/2020-10-21-kata-2-ckc-parsing.md

 ```

 It's pretty simple, allows us to create and free ASTs, as well as add children nodes.
 We could write traversal algorithms now, but we'll just write them for whatever application we want (since we may want special behavior).

+We use `intptr_t` for the integral value, since that will be the largest (native) integer size we really need to deal with.

 You'll notice we have also added `struct EXTRA* extra;` as a member.
 We haven't defined what `struct EXTRA` is yet, because we may want it to be different per backend or per application.
 So, we just default to setting it to `NULL` and don't touch it after that.